GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 ## Mapping from data

-So far, all our input data has been hardcoded into our mappings.
-Now let's use an input file and move our planets and moon over there.
-In the [Setup](#setup) we made a file called `codelab.json`.
-Let's set its contents to:
+Start by moving our planets and moons over to the input file `codelab.json`.
+See [Setup](#setup) for more details.
+Set its contents to:

 ```json
 {